vnbnode/About-us/README.md

-VNBnode is a group of professional validators / researchers for blockchain technologies.
+VNBnode is a group of professional validators and game developers for blockchain.
-We are game developers who have successfully built plenty of cool games on blockchain from testnet to mainnet.
-VNBnode is leading in running validators/nodes for projects and also support projects by integrating the blockchain into Unity games.
+For PoS chains, we are always as the leading validators/nodes for projects and also support projects by integrating the blockchain into Unity games.
+We have successfully built plenty of cool games on blockchain from testnet to mainnet.
 Our targets are to contribute and support projects from early stages and along with projects through main-net.
 ### 1. Nodes - Validators
+* Avail,
 * Sui,
 * Celestia,
-* Opside,
+* Lumoz,
 * Dymension
 * etc ...
 ### 2. Unity Games developing